 Out of curiosity, I started looking at projects that were presented at DH2005 — like a 'where are they now' for work going on well after DH was in full swing but I think before the DH Commons and the various registries that are active now.
-[I made an editable Google Drive spreadsheet for 1990 and 2005 DH conference projects—feel free to add, as it is sparsely populated.]
-Anyway, it was often hard to track down the project.
+It was often hard to track down the project.
 Redirects weren't set up from old URLs, 'About' pages tended to be in the future tense, sometimes I couldn't actually tell if they had planned to offer anything online or where it would be located.
 In fact, the best way for me to track a project's progress turned out to be the CVs of the investigators, because too often the web sites wouldn't specify the end of the funding period or when the project pivoted.
 Other people (like funding bodies) have done investigative work like this, and I'd like to as well — not just for the end result of saying X number of projects stuck around or made a significant difference, but I want to do this retracing work for the work itself — to better understand what is needed to ensure future access, either to the resource's information or the resource itself.

 We look at project afterlives to see continued access or denied access, or different levels of access.
 Accordingly, we might also see project reuse — or misuse.
 That's something I found extremely useful in our conversations this week about visualization and presentation.
 One source of our anxiety about data visualization is our understanding that it is fundamentally different from text — not just in the strategic display of information that could be better explained in paragraph, but also in the image's status as discrete object.
 Our technology is porous and allows for our images to be plucked from context, propagating what could become misconstrued facts.
 Add this to the long chain of dependencies we know exist behind every data set, and you've got complicated image origins, hidden from view behind something that can look pretty slick.